The Scottish War Memorials Project Forum Index The Scottish War Memorials Project

 PostPosted: Wed Jul 04, 2012 3:29 pm Post subject: WW1 - ALPHA Reply with quote

-Missing in action 23 August 1918 and listed on the Vis-en-Artois Memorial, France.
+Missing in Action on 23 August 1918 and named on the Vis-en-Artois Memorial, France.

 and his brother

 Born 1883 in Maxwelltown, Troqueer.
-Son of Thomas and Elizabeth (Callander) McGeorge of 40 Glasgow St. Maxwelltown.
+Son of the late Thomas and Elizabeth (Callander) McGeorge of 40 Glasgow Street, Maxwelltown.
 Husband of the late Maggie (McCombes) McGeorge who he married in 1904 in Dumfries.
-Thomas, a widower, was living with his two children in Moose Jaw, Saskatchewan when he enlisted in August 1915.

-Died of wounds 20 August 1916 and buried in Lijssenthoek, Military Cemetery, Belgium.
+Died of Wounds on 20 August 1916 and buried in Lijssenthoek Military Cemetery, Belgium.

-Killed in action 12 July 1915 and buried in the Redoubt Cemetery, Helles, Gallipoli, Turkey.
+Killed in Action on 12 July 1915 and buried in Redoubt Cemetery, Helles, Gallipoli, Turkey.

 Back to top